13 Fashionable High School Characters Sure to Be Voted Best-Dressed

 MORE: How ‘Riverdale’ Helped Madelaine Petsch Overcome Her Own Bullies

 And though what we see on-screen isn’t an accurate representation of reality (let’s be honest, who has the time to hunt down a cyberstalker in between classes?), we can definitely look at these characters for fashion inspo.
-To give you nostalgia and inspire your back-to-school wardrobe, we’ve rounded up 13 stylish high school characters sure to be voted best dresses.
+To give you nostalgia and inspire your back-to-school wardrobe, we’ve rounded up 13 stylish high school characters sure to be voted best dressed.

-Riverdale‘s Veronica Lodge & Cheryl Blossom
+Riverdale’s Veronica Lodge and Cheryl Blossom

 Let’s be real, every character on Riverdale deserves a place on a best-dressed list.
 The noir setting of Riverdale High is a breeding ground for moody, dark outfits.
 And though we like everyone’s style (even Jughead’s signature beanie), it’s queen bees, Veronica Lodge and Cheryl Blossom, who have our attention.
-From peter-pan collars to lace sleeves, Veronica’s all-black style, with a hint of material-girl chic, is always interesting.
-Compared to Veronica’s all-black wardrobe, Cheryl plays with color—well, one color in particular, red, which compliments her crimson lips and actress Madelaine Petsch’s natural ginger hair.
+From Peter Pan collars to lace sleeves, Veronica’s all-black style, with a hint of material-girl chic, is always interesting.
+Cheryl, on the other hand, plays with color—well, one color in particular, red, which complements her crimson lips and actress Madelaine Petsch’s natural ginger hair.
 Check out her knee-high boots and pleated skirts, which make sure the audience knows that she means business.

 The Carrie Diaries’ Carrie Bradshaw

 As the younger version of Sex and the City’s Manolo Blahnik-wearing heroine, AnnaSophia Robb’s teenage Carrie Bradshaw is never short on fabulous clothes.
-The short-lived series follows Carrie as she small-town life behind for a fashion internship in New York City.
+The short-lived series follows Carrie as she leaves small-town life behind for a fashion internship in New York City.
 From full, colorful skirts to ’80s-era denim jackets, Carrie’s wardrobe is a love letter to Sex and the City fans who learn that, no matter where she lived or how old she was, fashion ran in Carrie’s blood.

 Pretty Little Liars’ Aria Montgomery